 - Submissions should be technical in content.
 Entrants should attempt to understand the scientific, engineering, and social challenges involved.
-Submissions on planetary defense should also recognize that most threats likely to occur within the next 100 years are from small NEOs (<300m).
+Submissions on planetary defense should also recognize that most threats likely to occur within the next 100 years are from small NEOs.

-- Submissions are due by 15 July 2013, 23:59 GMT.
+- Submissions are due by June 30th, 2014 by 23:59 GMT.
 Any submissions past this time will not be considered.

-- Submission emails should identify one (1) point of contact (POC) with full contact information (name, affiliation (if applicable), address, email, and phone number), as well as a supervisor contact information including email (if applicable).
-This point of contact should be the main author of the paper.
+- Submission emails should identify one (1) point of contact (POC) with full contact information (name, affiliation if applicable, address, email, and phone number), and supervisor contact information including email.
+The point of contact should be the main author of the paper.

 - A maximum of three (3) people, including the point of contact, may collaborate on a submission.
-All team members must be under thirty-five (35) years of age by 19 September 2013 (start of SGC).
+All team members must be under thirty-five (35) years of age by September 19th, 2014, (date of the start SGC).
 Only one of the authors of the paper will receive the funding for the award, regardless of how many people collaborated on the paper.
-Shall the other authors want to participate to the SGC and/or IAC, they will be required to submit their application in the same way than any SGC delegate, note that no spot can be guaranteed.
+Shall the other authors want to participate to the SGAC and/or IAC, they will be required to submit their application in the same way than any SGAC delegate, note that no spot can be guaranteed.

-- Winning entrants agree to allow SGAC and partner organizations to share their names, affiliations and headshot and other photos in connection with communications about the competition.
+- Winning entrants agree to allow SGAC and partner organizations to share their names, affiliations, headshot and other photos in connection with communications about the competition.
 Winners will be identified as members of SGAC.

-- SGAC shall not be responsible if the award winner fails to attend the SGC and/or IAC, in such a case the award offer shall become void.
+- SGC shall not be responsible if the award winner fails to attend the SGC and/or IAC; in such a case, the award offer shall become void.

-- SGAC shall not be responsible in the event that the award winner cannot obtain any necessary travel documents to attend the SGC/IAC; if they are required but not obtained, the award offer shall become void.
+- SGC shall not be responsible in the event that the award winner cannot obtain any necessary travel documents to attend the SGC and IAC; if they are required but not obtained, the award offer shall become void.

 - The executive video to be prepared by the winning entry shall last between 3 and 5 minutes.
 It shall be delivered by a method to be discussed with the winner in an AVI format and in full HD resolution.